pixelbender77/despito-app/README.md

 ## How to Use:

-1. **Sign Up/Login:** Create an account or log in to access personalized features and save your progress.

-2. **Enter Your Information:** Provide basic information such as your age, weight, height, and dietary preferences to receive customized recommendations.
+1. **Enter Your Information:** Provide basic information such as your age, weight, height, and dietary preferences to receive customized recommendations.

-3. **Explore Recommendations:** Browse personalized advice, recipes, and exercise suggestions tailored to your individual needs and goals.
+2. **Explore Recommendations:** Browse personalized advice, recipes, and exercise suggestions tailored to your individual needs and goals.

-4. **Track Your Progress:** Use our tracking tools to monitor your food intake, exercise habits, and overall progress towards your health goals.

-5. **Stay Connected:** Connect with our community for support, motivation, and inspiration on your health and wellness journey.

 ## Get Started: